 The University of North Dakota is ahead of its time—and always has been.
 In fact, it was established before North Dakota was even a state.
 The school is a leader in unmanned aircraft systems, aviation, medicine, and engineering.
 In addition, UND is a military-friendly school with more than 250 student organizations and an average class size of 24.

-Program: MS in Computer Science
+Program: Master of Science in Computer Science

 6. George Washington University